dcchuck/dcchuck.github.io/_posts/2017-1-7-exponential-vs-linear-time.markdown

 end
 ```

-`random_array` gives us our starting product to modify and `check_for_dupilicated_in_array` describes our first frantic attempt at doing our job.
+`random_array` gives us our starting product to modify and `check_for_dupilicates_in_array` describes our first frantic attempt at doing our job.
 To start off we'll be reviewing arrays of size 10,000.
-It's boring but it pays the bills.

 ```ruby
 check_for_dupilicated_in_array random_array(10000), Array.new
 ```

 Then it happens.
 Like the great razor blade war of whatever year they came out with those 6 blade razors, people wanted bigger arrays.
 We stopped reviewing arrays of 10,000 and started reviewing arrays of 100,000.
-Our work output suffered significantly more than anticipated.
+Our work output suffers, significantly more than anticipated.

 We reach out for help and a friend informs us of a feature we had all along in ruby called `benchmark` that would allow us to see how long it takes for us to do something.

 ```ruby